ankit9214/MoviceCatalogServiceApplication/README.md

 # MoviceCatalogServiceApplication
-This is very basic Spring Boot Application I made watching Java Brains(https://javabrains.io) tutorial for Microservices.
+This is a very basic Spring Boot Application I made watching Java Brains(https://javabrains.io) tutorial for Microservices.